temporalio/documentation/docs/route-tasks.md

 - A Worker only handles [Activity](docs/learn-activities) and [Workflow](docs/learn-workflows) Tasks that it is registered to handle.
 This means that a Task must be paired with a Worker that is registered to handle that Task.
 - A Worker runs on a specific host.
 This means that Activity Tasks that depend on host-specific resources, such as a local file, must be executed by a Worker on that host.

-The question is how do we make sure a specific Worker is executing a specific Task?
+The question is how can we ensure a specific Worker will execute a given Task?
 We do this through "Task routing".

 ## Task routing with Task Queues

-Task Queues are what enable "Task routing".
-Task routing is the development technique that pairs Tasks with Workers.
-The basics of it can be broken down into 3 steps:
+Task routing is the development technique that pairs Tasks with Workers using Task Queues.
+At the basic level it consists of 3 steps:

 1. Create a Worker that is registered to handle Workflow and/or Activity Tasks.
 2. Subscribe the Worker to listen to a Task Queue.